 Describe how the emergency action level (EAL) basis document is related to the NRC approved EAL scheme.

-Describe how the NRC response to an event change based upon the classification of the event and conditions at the site.
+Describe how the NRC response to an event will change based upon the classification of the event and conditions at the site.

 Describe the post-accident effluent monitors and other installed instrumentation (e.g., seismic, process flows/levels, etc.) and their use by licensees in evaluating potential EAL criteria.
 Identify compensatory measures a licensee could implement in the event a monitor or other installed instrument was out of service.

-Describe your response (i.e., where would you go) for each event classification if you are on or off when the emergency is declared.
+Describe your response (i.e., where would you go) for each event classification if you are on or offsite when the emergency is declared.

 Describe how the licensee’s emergency response changes for security-related events, and how those differences affect your role as an NRC responder under those conditions.